We collect actions for frontier Al labs to avert extreme risks from AI, then evaluate particular labs accordingly.

 Measuring threats

-• Use model evals for dangerous capabilities before deployment: 32%.
-OpenAI's not-yet-implemented Preparedness Framework will involve model evals for model autonomy, cybersecurity, CBRN, and persuasion.
+• Use model evals for dangerous capabilities before deployment: 58%.
+OpenAI's Preparedness Framework involves model evals for model autonomy, cybersecurity, CBRN, and persuasion.

 • Share how the lab does model evals and red-teaming: No.